Learning Path 3 - Lab 1 - Exercise 1 - Enable Microsoft Defender for Cloud

 Task 5: Protect an On-Premises Server

-In this task, you will manually install the required agent on the WINServer virtual machine.
+In this task, you’ll manually install the Azure Monitor Agent by adding a Data Collection Rule (DCR) on the WINServer virtual machine.

-1. Go to Microsoft Defender for Cloud and select the Getting Started page.
+1. Go to Microsoft Defender for Cloud and select the Getting Started page from the left menu.

 2. Select the Get Started tab.